xdmushui/partner-center-sdk/develop/get-a-list-of-skus-for-a-product.md

 MS-CorrelationId: e75c1060-852e-4b49-92b0-cd15167a0d51
 ```

 Get a list of SKUs for an Azure Reservation product.
-Only include the SKUs which are applicable to Azure plan and not Microsoft Azure (MS-ASR-0145P):
+Only include the SKUs which are applicable to Azure plan subscription resources and not Microsoft Azure (MS-ASR-0145P):

 ```http
 GET http://api.partnercenter.microsoft.com/v1/products/DZH318Z0BQ5S/skus?country=US&reservationScope=AzurePlan HTTP/1.1